ovh/manager/.ai-doc/50-migration-angular/README.md

 8. **Document everything** with migration-templates.md
 9. **Follow US-first approach** for user story migrations
 10. **Ensure 100% parity** for all migrations including ALL detected features
+11. **IAM Policy**: Do NOT use IAM from MUK if there is no IAM information in the original AngularJS code.
+Only migrate IAM features that exist in the source code.

 ### Guide Selection Checklist